 1. In the Float Charging system charger, battery, and load are connected in parallel.

-2. In the float charging system battery always in charged condition and there is no self-discharge possible.
+2. In the float charging system battery is always in charged condition and there is no self-discharge possible.

 3. It works on the reduced voltage procedure to eliminate the overcharging.